Rooster Fighter

 Japanese manga series From Wikipedia, the free encyclopedia

 Rooster Fighter (Japanese: ニワトリ・ファイター, Hepburn: Niwatori Faitā) is a Japanese web manga series written and illustrated by Shū Sakuratani.
 It has been serialized on Hero's Inc. [ja]'s Comiplex [ja] manga website since December 2020.
-An anime television series adaptation produced by Sanzigen and Sola Entertainment is set to premiere in the United States in March 2026 and in Japan in April of the same year.
+An anime television series adaptation, produced by Sanzigen and Viz Media Hero's, premiered internationally from March to May 2026 and in Japan in April of the same year.

 Genre